What is an AI code assistant?

 Another essential practice when coding with an AI code assistant is testing.
 Testing is a crucial part of any coding process, and it becomes even more important when using an AI code assistant.
 The AI code assistant can help identify potential bugs and issues in your code, but it’s still up to you to thoroughly test your code to ensure it works as expected.

-Testing not only allows you to identify and fix any potential issues, it also helps you understand how the AI code assistant thinks and makes recommendations, allowing you to better utilize this tool in the future.
-By regularly testing your code, you can ensure that you are making the most of the AI code assistant and creating the best possible code.
+Testing not only allows you to identify and fix any potential issues, but it also helps you understand how the AI code assistant thinks and makes recommendations, allowing you to better utilize this tool in the future.
+By regularly testing your code, you can ensure that you’re making the most of the AI code assistant and creating the best possible code.

 Keep security in mind

 Security is a critical aspect of any coding project, and it shouldn’t be overlooked when using an AI code assistant.
-While the AI code assistant is a powerful tool that can greatly enhance your coding process, it’s important to remember that it doesn’t have the ability to understand the potential security implications of certain coding decisions.
+While the AI code assistant is a powerful tool that can greatly enhance your coding process, it’s important to remember that it can’t understand the potential security implications of certain coding decisions.
 Some AI code assistant tools might be trained on datasets that include insecure libraries.

 The first step is to select an AI code assistant that trains on a specific, known subset of code that is secure and uses permissive licenses (this was a main focus for us when designing Tabnine).
 Beyond that, it’s your responsibility to ensure that your code is secure.
 This means carefully vetting any recommendations made by the AI code assistant and ensuring that they don’t introduce any potential security vulnerabilities.